stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 Ones were not by any means reassuring.

-  Having thanked the orchid-crowned high-priest, Carter left the temple and sought the bazaar of the sheep-butchers, where the old chief of Celepha&iuml;s&rsquo; cats dwelt sleek and contented.
+  Having thanked the orchid-crowned high-priest, Carter left the temple and sought the bazaar of the sheep-butchers, where the old chief of Celepha&iuml;s' cats dwelt sleek and contented.
 That grey and dignified being was sunning himself on the onyx pavement, and extended a languid paw as his caller approached.
 But when Carter repeated the passwords and introductions furnished him by the old cat general of Ulthar, the furry patriarch became very cordial and communicative;